okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 To keep the third generation of the Sign-In Widget from reverting your `afterRender` customizations, use the DOM `MutationObserver()` function.
 See [MutationObserver](https://dom.spec.whatwg.org/#ref-for-dom-mutationobserver-mutationobserver).

-> **Note:** Use the `MutationObserver` with caution.
+> **Note:** Use `MutationObserver` with caution.
 The following solutions are only for developers with experience using this function.

 To update UI elements, consider the following example: